-Brondesbury Park Nursery, Settling in Period for your Child
+Cheam Nursery, The Settling in Period for your Child

-At Brondesbury Park Nursery we hope that you get to know us and have a happy and successful time.
-We look forward to getting to know you.
+At our Cheam Nursery, we would like to welcome you and your child.
+We hope that you get to know us and have a happy and successful time.

 Our aims at Nuffy Bear Day Nurseries:

 - To work closely with you the parent

 - To support your child in the move from home, family and familiarity into our nursery

 - To help your child make a strong attachment to her or his key person

 - To help your child feel secure and confident in nursery